Khbutt/Rainbow-poem/README.md

 # Rainbow-poem
 Today is Earth Day.
 This is a rainbow poem
-The colour representing Earth Day is green.
+The colour representing Earth Day is green and blue.
 Rainbows
 are
 red.